 User entities can choose from a few different pre-existing control criteria, also known as a family of standards, including:

-- Trusted Services for Security, Availability and Confidentiality
+- Trusted Service Criteria for Security, Availability and Confidentiality

 - NIST Critical Infrastructure Cybersecurity Framework